ROS-education/docker-dev-box/README.md

 This container is configured to use **host networking** by default, providing direct access to the host's network stack.
 This means:

-- **SSH Server**: Available directly on host port 22
+- **SSH Server**: Available directly on host port 2222
 - **No port mapping needed**: Services bind to host ports directly
 - **Better performance**: No network translation overhead

-⚠️ **Important**: If your host already runs SSH on port 22, you may need to configure port conflicts.
+⚠️ **Important**: The container SSH runs on port 2222 to avoid conflicts with host SSH.
 See [docs/HOST-NETWORK-SETUP.md](./docs/HOST-NETWORK-SETUP.md) for detailed configuration options and troubleshooting.

 ## ▶️ Usage (Running with Docker Compose)